xxami/steam-text/tools/readme.md

-make_fonts.py is optional as the generated font-data is included in the repository.
+make_fonts.py is optional as the generated font-data is included in the repository. test_fonts.py is a python processing (.org) visualization of the font data.

 note: this does not create a complete emoticon data set, but the data set will be expanded as new emoticons are discovered in users steam inventorys.